Long-icy U.S.-Cuba ties will thaw a little Monday morning

 Embassies are reopening, with Cuban flag going up in Washington

-One bitter holdover of the Cold War slipped into the history books at 12:01 a.m.
-Monday, when the United States and Cuba re-established diplomatic relations.
-For the first time since severing ties in 1961, they reopened embassies in each other’s capitals.
+One bitter holdover of the Cold War will slip into the history books at 12:01 a.m.
+Monday, when the United States and Cuba re-establish diplomatic relations.
+For the first time since severing ties in 1961, they’ll reopen embassies in each other’s capitals.

 U.S. diplomats in Havana have readied everything from new business cards to the embassy sign.
 But the festivities and flag-raising will have to wait for Secretary of State John Kerry’s visit – the highest-level trip by a U.S. official to Cuba since the 1959 revolution – for the embassy reopening ceremony in August.

 Starting Monday, U.S. officials said, the Cuban government will pull back some of the tight cordon of security that had surrounded America’s diplomatic mission in Havana and no longer record the names of Cubans entering the building.

 The Cuban and American heads of their respective Interest Sections will became charges d’affaires until ambassadors are named.

 “A new stage will begin, long and complex, on the road toward normalization,” Cuban President Raul Castro said in a televised address last week to the Cuban people.
 “Which will require the will to find solutions to the problems that have accumulated over more than five decades and hurt ties between our nations and peoples.”

 If there were ever two countries in need of a “new stage” of relations, they are Cuba and the United States.